TheGameCenter/TheGameCenter.github.io/README.md

 (3/21/23)
 I am starting to get more motivated due to me realising that over 40+ unique users visit my site on the span of 12 hours, when I thought it was only a few of my classmates whom used this website, therefore I am starting to really work on The Game Center and improving it overall.
 I'm either doing homework, or working on this website, not much more.
 The reason why I'm not releasing everything after I finish said object; eg. a webpage is because I always tamper with EVERYTHING multiple times even after I say "Yup, this page looks good and is responsive" and I make easily over 100+ file edits a day, therefore it would just be lot easier for me to post everything at once.
 Plus, it would be weird having an iconsistant theme across a multitude of web pages.
 Same applies with colors, as the current public theme is more of a bluish, while the new theme is a red and gray theme.

+(11/27/23)
+135k visits, getting close to 150k!
+I wish I would have more time to work on TGC!!
+Note that the website is already huge, it has 850+ files including assets, HTML, CSS, and JS.
+It's going to be hell uploading it to github when I'm done, not sure how that's going to go.

+## 11/27/23
+- Made 99% of pages responsive (still working on high resolutions)
+- Games sections of downloads are completely done
+- Made cloaker settings, to hide browsing hisotry from school disgusting eg. Google Classroom
+- Tons of optimization tweaks on assets and loading methods
+- Resigned index.html
+- Removed Blooket scripts since they don't work anymore :l
+- In process of updating 30+ pages including help, setting up public discord, and may start uploading on our YouTube after release!

 ## 3/19/23
 - Finished downloads page